-- a) The CFO, in conjunction with the Manager: Budget Office, and after consultation with the Portfolio Councillor of Finance set the reasonable growth level of the capital budget to be financed out of own sources (CRR). - b) The draft capital budget is compiled based on the projects that emanated out of the engagements with the different stakeholders. - c) The CFO, together with the Manager Budget Office, engage with the Directors and the IDP Manager in order to determine the priorities for a particular financial year and to determine the ranking of projects based on these priorities. - d) The draft capital budget is submitted to the Budget Committee for their perusal and suggestions.
+- a) The CFO, in conjunction with the immediate subordinate responsible for: Budget Office, and after consultation - with the Portfolio Councillor of Finance set the reasonable growth level of the capital budget to be financed out of own sources (CRR). - b) The draft capital budget is compiled based on the projects that emanated out of the engagements with the different stakeholders. - c) The CFO, together with the immediate subordinate responsible for Budget Office, engage with the Head of Departments - and the IDP Manager in order to determine the priorities for a particular financial year and to determine the ranking of projects based on these priorities.

-- e) The draft capital budget is tabled to Council 90 days before the start of the new financial year (31 March). - f) After the draft budget is approved by Council, it is released for public comment. - g) Once the comments from the public have been submitted, noted and considered, amendments are made to the draft budget and the budget is tabled to Council for final approval 30 days before the start of the financial year (30 May)
+- d) The draft capital budget is submitted to the Budget Committee for their perusal and suggestions. - e) The draft capital budget is tabled to Council 90 days before the start of the new financial year (31 March). - f) After the draft budget is tabled to Council, it is released through various communication methods for public comment. - g) Once the comments from the public have been submitted, noted and considered, amendments are made to the draft budget and the budget is tabled to Council for final approval before the start of the financial year.